 The bill would also provide for an extended sentence for a "persistent stolen motor vehicle offender."
-The bill establishes this person as someone convicted for the newly allocated crime of theft of a motor vehicle or knowingly receiving a motor vehicle, or for carjacking under section 1 of P.L.1993, c.221 (C.2C:15-2) (generally, the unlawful taking by means of violence or threats of violence, or the person inside the vehicle remains inside at the time of the taking), who also has been previous convicted on two or more prior and separate occasions for one or more of those crimes, or any substantially equivalent crime in this State, another state, or the United States, regardless of the dates of the previous convictions.
+The bill establishes this person as someone convicted of the newly allocated crime of theft of a motor vehicle or knowingly receiving a motor vehicle, or for carjacking (which includes the unlawful taking by means of violence or threats of violence, or the person inside the vehicle remains inside at the time of the taking), who also has been previous convicted on two or more prior and separate occasions for one or more of those crimes, or any substantially equivalent crime in this State, another state, or the United States, regardless of the dates of the previous convictions.

 The prosecutor could make a motion regarding the persistent offender, resulting in the person being sentenced to an extended term of imprisonment pursuant to N.J.S.2C:43-7.
 Generally, an extended term for a second-degree theft or receiving crime would be between 10 and 20 years (instead of the ordinary five to 10 years), and an extended term for a third-degree theft or receiving crime would be five to 10 years (instead of the ordinary three to five years).
-Carjacking is graded as a crime of the first degree, for which an extended term would be between 20 years and life imprisonment (the standard term is between 10 and 30 years, with a mandatory minimum term of at least five years).
+Carjacking is graded as a crime of the first degree, for which an extended term would be between 20 years and life imprisonment (the standard term is between 10 and 20 years, with a mandatory minimum term of at least five years).